Name of Project: Planning and Engineering Analysis for Renovations of the ACWD storage tank and water sourcesProject Completion Report Planning.pdf

-The project also includes finding a secondary water source (redundancy) and the design work necessary to replace the water system’s aging tank, which is (was) in poor condition and has a non-compliant tar-based liner.
+The project also included finding a secondary water source (redundancy) and the design work necessary to replace the water system’s aging tank, which was in poor condition and had a non-compliant tar-based liner.

-Engineering and environmental work necessary for the construction phase of all components will be completed.
+Engineering and environmental work necessary for the construction phase of all components was included.

 The vertical test wells were drilled in late 2016 but the water quality was not acceptable and they were abandoned.
 The planning project then went back to ACWD's original idea which was to improve the Ram Spring where the town currently gets its water via horizontal drilling.

 In May of 2017 driven pipes were installed at the town’s existing water source: the Ram Spring to see if it would eliminate surface water infiltration.
-This project was succesfull and the division of drinking water permit for this water source was changed from "ground water under the influence of surface water" to just "ground water".
-Water quality data is being compiled to help determine the treatment needs for this source.
+This project was succesfull and the division of drinking water amended the permit for this water source changing it from "ground water under the influence of surface water" to just "ground water".
+This effectively eliminated the need for a treatment plant.

 Because of the failure of the test wells and the need for additional water quality testing and engineering the funding for this project was increased from "up to $300,000" to "up to $500,000" in 2017 and the completion date was extended to mid 2019.